EXXETA/openapi-cop/README.md

 ![Node.js CI](https://github.com/EXXETA/openapi-cop/workflows/Node.js%20CI/badge.svg)

-Monitor compliance of requests and responses with an OpenAPI document.
+A proxy that validates responses and requests against an OpenAPI document.

-The developer typically has no control over the backend environment and wants to run the proxy locally to monitor API requests and responses.
-This proxy can be plugged into a CI or used during local development.
+The idea is to place the proxy between a client (e.g. a frontend app) and a web server to catch invalid requests or responses during development.
+Use this proxy locally or set it up in your development server.
+Although the proxy can be configured to not modify response payloads, it is discouraged to use it in production environments.

 ## Installation